Structural Causal Models Reveal Confounder Bias in Linear Program Modelling

 \subsection{Shortest Path LP}

-The caption of this example might be the following shocking headline: {\bf ``Travelling from New York City to San Francisco...via Canada?''}.
-To further motivate the relevance of adversarial risk outside classification, let us consider a real world inspired example that is being showcased in Fig.\ref{fig:NY-to-SF} which is concerned with a Shortest Path (SP) problem.
-In the corresponding real world setting, we might consider the development of an autonomous car.
+The caption of this example might be the following captivating headline for a newspaper article: ``Travelling from New York City to San Francisco...\emph{via Canada}?''.
+Surely, when travelling between NYC and SF, one would not take the detour over Canada, but this is exactly what occurs in our example in which we perform a HCA on a corresponding LP.
+Like before with our HCA on the LA-LP with the vaccine example, we depict the application of the HCA visually within a figure.
+This new example is being showcased in Fig.\ref{fig:NY-to-SF} which is concerned with a classical Shortest Path (SP) problem and we discuss the details in the following.
+In a corresponding real world setting for the example, we might consider the development of an autonomous car (since arguably any conscious driver would surely notice passing border patrol when actually travelling such a route) to argue for realism.
 We let the developmental autonomous car travel within North America from New York City (NY) to San Francisco (SF).
-Our SP has the intention of reducing overall toll costs for the optimal route, which from experience can be hefty.
+Our SP has the intention of reducing overall toll costs for the optimal route.
+Therefore, the SP-LP is not concerned with the shortest route in terms of actual travelling distance but in terms of actual toll costs accumulated (noting this distinction is important).
+From experience, it is known that these toll costs can be hefty.
 Our LP cost $w_{ij} \in \mathbb{R}_{>0}$ represents the toll cost when travelling on any road segment from $i$ to $j$.
-In this example, we know the toll costs for a relevant set of road segments within NA where the Canadian road toll policy is comparably modest.
+In this example, we know the toll costs for a relevant set of road segments within North America where the Canadian road toll policy is comparably modest when compared to the one in the US.
 Our LP model subsequently solves any given SP problem instance, fully parameterized by the directed acyclic graph (DAG) $\mathbf{w}\in\mathbb{R}^{n\times n}$ with $n$ being the total number of different cities we have specified, returning $\mathbf{x}_{US}:=\mathbf{x}^*(\mathbf{w})\in[0,1]^{n\times n}$ suggesting a route through the mid-US.